Belize is known as the jewel in the heart of the Caribbean basin.

 Alike other islands, it has multiple water and outdoor activities.
 There are no cars on the island, and you can peacefully move around with your bicycle.

 It’s a great destination to escape the hustle and have a splendid time in your hammock.
-But once you feel that it’s too quiet, just hop in a boat and head to the nearby islands to have an eventful day.
+But once you feel that it’s too quiet, just hop on a boat and head to the nearby islands to have an eventful day.

 Taxes in Belize

-It doesn’t have a corporate tax, capital gains tax, and property taxes.
+It doesn’t have corporate tax, capital gains tax, and property taxes.
 This means that if you buy real estate and decide to lease it, you won’t pay taxes from your income.

 But don’t be blinded by that.
-Before moving your business, investing in real estate, or opening an offshore bank account in Belize, you should ask yourself one and only question.
+Before moving your business, investing in real estate, or opening an offshore bank account in Belize, you should ask yourself – What is my goal?

 Let’s say your goal is to retire and put some money in the Belizean bank account.
 Great.
 Belize has a retirement program, and keeping a bank account is easy.